 Of course, TheHomeSchoolMom website itself is full of resources and information you will find helpful if your decision is to homeschool.
 New and prospective homeschoolers can start with Homeschooling 101.

 If you’re leaving homeschooling behind, if you’re leaving public schooling behind, if you’re sculpting a new way of homeschooling because your curriculum is not working, may you not make the decision because of reasons that were brought to you, but because of, as Chang says, “the power to create reasons for yourself.”

 It was a ridiculous time for me to start homeschooling, and the notes written on my yellow sheet showed that.
 I would have a young baby when we started homeschooling.
 I enjoyed running my own communication business while the older boys were in school.
 One of my clients was our local school division!
 With homeschooling and a baby, I’d have to close my business.
 And our children attended school in one of the best school divisions in our state!

 Everyone brought me the reasons why keeping the children in school was for the best.
 It was the safest choice, the path of least resistance.

 But I was not making this decision without resources to carry out either alternative.
 I could do it.
 I could make either educational choice work.
 But I knew which choice I wanted to get behind: Homeschooling.

-The yellow pad’s pros and cons of homeschooling could not calculate my heart.
+The yellow pad’s list could not calculate my heart.
 For the next twenty years, we learned together at home.
 A hard choice at the time I made it, but the choice I could get behind.